 Here's an example of what that would look like (note that for this scenario the "Inline Chatter Info" option was selected).

 The input "please?" has been saved as the variable "notes"

-- If a `name` variable is captured in a conversation, the ticket will be associated with that name.
+- If a global `name` variable is captured anytime during a conversation, the ticket will be associated with that name.

-- If a global `email` variable is captured in a conversation, the bot will not ask a user to input their email address again.
+- If a global `email` variable is captured anytime during a conversation, the bot will not ask a user to input their email address again.